Scooter-Radar/escooter-radar-backend/README.md

 # Introduction

+### Scooter-Radar
-Scooter-Radar is a software application suite that allows you to track available scooters from various electric scooter sharing companies in your area.
+Scooter Radar is a software application suite that allows you to track available scooters from various electric scooter sharing companies in your area.

-This is the backend
+### escooter-radar-backend

-This repository contains all code for the Scooter Radar Backend.
+Escooter Radar Backend is the backend of Scooter Radar

 # Description